akinshipe/smarturl-frontend/README.md

 <h2>Deployment Instruction</h2>
-1. Pull the resipotory to your local machine, cd into the project directory in your terminal and run npm install.
+1. Pull the repository to your local machine, cd into the project directory in your terminal and run npm install.
 The required modules would be installed in the node_modules directory in the project directory.

 2. The Base.js file in src/Base.js file includes two constants.